dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/additional-scenarios.md

 * <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnConnectionUpAsync%2A> is called every time the circuit reconnects, setting the user for the lifetime of the connection.
 Only the <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnConnectionUpAsync%2A> method is required unless you implement updates via a handler for authentication changes (`AuthenticationChanged` in the following example).
 * <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler.OnCircuitOpenedAsync%2A> is called to attach the authentication changed handler, `AuthenticationChanged`, to update the user.
-* The `catch` block of the `UpdateAuthentication` task takes no action on exceptions because there's no way to report them at this point in code execution.
+* The `catch` block of the `UpdateAuthentication` task takes no action on exceptions because there's no way to report the exceptions at this point in code execution.
 If an exception is thrown from the task, the exception is reported elsewhere in app.

 `UserService.cs`: